Soccer-Ronaldo double rescues Portugal in dramatic draw with France | Sports-Games

 Soccer-Ronaldo double rescues Portugal in dramatic draw with France

-Ronaldo tucked away the first of three penalties in the match in the 31st minute to give his side a deserved lead but Benzema equalised from the spot in first-half stoppage time.
-Benzema struck again just after halftime from Paul Pogba's superb pass and at that stage Portugal were heading out of the competition they won by beating France in 2016.
+The Frenchman, recalled by manager Didier Deschamps for the tournament after a five-year international exile, equalised on the stroke of halftime and put France ahead two minutes after the interval.
+With Hungary leading against Germany at that point, Portugal were bottom of Group F and heading home.

-Cristiano Ronaldo kept Portugal alive in Euro 2020 with two penalties to cancel out a brace from France's Karim Benzema in an enthralling 2-2 draw that sent both sides into the last 16 in a breathless conclusion to Group F on Wednesday.
-Benzema confirmed his return from international exile with his first goals for France for more than five years after being recalled for the tournament.
+Cristiano Ronaldo came to Portugal's rescue with two penalties to cancel out a brace from France's Karim Benzema in an enthralling 2-2 draw that sent both sides into the Euro 2020 last 16 in a breathless conclusion to Group F on Wednesday.

-But it was Ronaldo who again grabbed the headlines as he equalled the world record 109 international goals scored by Iran's Ali Daei -- ensuring that the defending European champions scrambled into the knockout phase.
-Ronaldo tucked away the first of three penalties in the match in the 31st minute to give his side a deserved lead but Benzema equalised from the spot in first-half stoppage time.

-Benzema struck again just after halftime from Paul Pogba's superb pass and at that stage Portugal were heading out of the competition they won by beating France in 2016.
-Ronaldo beat Hugo Lloris from the spot again on the hour, however, shortly before Pogba thumped a long-range effort against the crossbar in a match that sprung to life after a cagey start.

-Portugal hung on the draw which meant they finished third in a heavyweight group with four points, behind Germany (four points) who twice came from behind to draw 2-2 with Hungary.
-Portugal will play Belgium while France topped the group with five points to avoid a Wembley clash with England and instead will take on Switzerland.
+A nerve-jangling night for the reigning European champions saw them occupy every position in the group at various junctures but the 36-year-old Ronaldo, so often his country's saviour, stepped up again to reach yet another career milestone.
+Two spot-kick conversions -- in the 31st and 60th minutes -- took him to 109 international goals, level with the record number scored by Iran's Ali Daei.

+Benzema's first was also from the spot as for the first time in Euros history a match had three penalties.
+The Frenchman, recalled by manager Didier Deschamps for the tournament after a five-year international exile, equalised on the stroke of halftime and put France ahead two minutes after the interval.

+The Euro 2020 format has been criticised but there is no doubt that it produced a gripping night in which every conceivable scenario seemed to come into play.
+Portugal had only needed to avoid defeat to be sure of a last-16 spot but after bossing the first half with recalled Renato Sanches and Joao Moutinho commanding in midfield, they diced with danger after the break.

+In the end, they could breath a sigh of relief, though, as they go into the business end of the tournament they won by beating France in Paris in the 2016 final.
+France began brightly with Paul Pogba sending Mbappe through for a shot saved by Rui Patricio,

-Portugal bossed the first half and were awarded a penalty in the 27th minute after Lloris's attempted punch wiped out Danilo.
+But Portugal were awarded a penalty in the 27th minute after Hugo Lloris's attempted punched clearance wiped out Danilo.
 Lloris was shown a yellow card before Ronaldo smashed the penalty into the corner.

-France were rattled but went in on level terms when referee Antonio Mateu Lahoz deemed that Nelson Semedo had bundled over Kylian Mbappe on the stroke of halftime.
+France were rattled and Portugal began to play with some swagger but they were pegged back when referee Antonio Mateu Lahoz deemed that Nelson Semedo had bundled over Kylian Mbappe on the stroke of halftime as he tried to latch on to Pogba's pass.
+Benzema buried the penalty and two minutes after the break he was picked out by Pogba again and the Real Madrid striker, shown to be just onside by a VAR check, slotted the ball past Rui Patricio for his 29th goal for France.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)